segunak/SegunAkinyemi.com/docs/_posts/2022-10-03-excerpts-from-the-imitation-of-christ.md

 > <cite>Book Two, Chapter 1</cite>

-> Nothing so mars and defiles he heart of man as impure attachment to created things.
+> Nothing so mars and defiles the heart of man as impure attachment to created things.
 >
 > <cite>Book Two, Chapter 1</cite>